 - Prepare archival records, such as document descriptions, to allow easy access to information.

-Archivists with little to no experience tend to make between $30430 and $37820 while the more experienced ones make over $64750 per year.
+Archivists with little to no experience tend to make between $30440 and $38090 while the more experienced ones can earn over $71250 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Archivist is to move to a higher paying state like DC.
-Right now, the highest paying states for Archivists are DC, MD, MA, WA and NJ.
+One of the easiest ways to increase your salary as an Archivist is to move to a higher paying state like DC.
+Right now, the highest paying states for Archivists are DC, CA, MD, NJ and TX.

-3 other factors that can increase your salary as An Archivist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Archivist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Archivists what degree they had when they got the job and most of them said they had a Master’s degree followed by Post-bachelor certificate.
+We asked other Archivists what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.

 Pros and Cons